hashicorp/terraform-provider-azurerm/website/docs/r/media_live_output.html.markdown

 * `output_snap_time_in_seconds` - (Optional) The initial timestamp that the live output will start at, any content before this value will not be archived.
 Changing this forces a new Live Output to be created.

-* `rewind_windown_duration` - (Optional) `ISO 8601` time between 1 minute to the duration of archiveWindowLength to control seek-able window length during Live.
+* `rewind_windown_duration` - (Optional) `ISO 8601` time between 1 minute to the duration of `archive_window_duration` to control seek-able window length during Live.
 The service won't use this property once LiveOutput stops.
 The archived VOD will have full content with original ArchiveWindowLength.
 For example, use `PT1H30M` to indicate 1 hour and 30 minutes of rewind window length.
 Service will use implicit default value 30m only if Live Event enables LL.
+Changing this forces a new Live Output to be created.

 ## Attributes Reference